sf-wdi-25/angular-ui-router-lab/README.md

 1. What does the `WineFactory` `query` method do?
 What about `get`?

-1. Let's take advantage of `wineFactory`.
+1. Let's take advantage of `WineFactory`.
 [Inject](https://docs.angularjs.org/guide/di) `WineFactory` into your `WinesIndexController`, and use it to find all the wines instead of using `ALL_WINES` directly.

     `app.js`
     ```js
-    WinesIndexController.$inject = ["wineFactory"]
+    WinesIndexController.$inject = ["WineFactory"]
     function WinesIndexController(WineFactory) {
         console.log("Wine Index")
-        $scope.wines = wineFactory.query();
+        $scope.wines = WineFactory.query();
     }]);
     ```

-1. Inject `wineFactory` into your `WinesShowController`, and use the `wineFactory` object to find just the wine you want to display, instead of using `ALL_WINES`.
+1. Inject `WineFactory` into your `WinesShowController`, and use the `WineFactory` object to find just the wine you want to display, instead of using `ALL_WINES`.

 ### Stretch: Prettify || More Routing
 Go crazy.
 Use Bootstrap to make a fancy index and show page, listing out all the wine info, and showing an image for each of them.

-Alternatively, try writing some functions in your controllers (attached as properties of $scope) that modify the wineFactory to simulate CRUD operations.
+Alternatively, try writing some functions in your controllers (attached as properties of $scope) that modify the WineFactory to simulate CRUD operations.
 What would you need for this?
 A button?
 An [event handler](https://docs.angularjs.org/api/ng/directive/ngClick)?

 Here are some of the wine fields we have to work with: